What is Vitamin K2? Benefits, sources and side effects! - VITBLISS

 Dietary Sources and Intake

-Vitamin K2 is primarily found in fermented foods.
-One of the richest sources is natto, a traditional Japanese dish made from fermented soybeans.
-Other good sources include aged cheeses, eggs, and certain meats like liver.
-For vegetarians and vegans, it may be challenging to get enough K2 from diet alone, as many sources are animal-based.
+Vitamin K2 is found mainly in fermented foods.
+Natto, a traditional Japanese dish made from fermented soybeans, is particularly rich in K2, especially in the MK-7 form.
+Other sources include some aged cheeses, eggs, and certain animal-based foods like liver.

 Vitamin K2